syncfusion-content/blazor-docs/blazor/diagram/serialization.md

 Diagram can also be saved as raster or vector image files.
 For more information about saving the diagram as images, refer to [Print and Export](./export).

-> A new blazor diagram component which provides better performance than the existing diagram control in Blazor WebAssembly App.
+> A new blazor diagram component which provides better performance than this diagram control in Blazor WebAssembly App.
 It is available in preview mode.
-Refer the [Link](https://blazor.syncfusion.com/documentation/diagram-component/serialization)
+Refer the [Link](https://blazor.syncfusion.com/documentation/diagram/getting-started)

 ## Load